intel/nauta/docs/user-guide/actions/getting_started.md

 ### Method 1

-The key of a certain metric should also contain a node identificator from which this metric derives.
-To create an identificator, use one of the following:
+The key of a certain metric should also contain a node identifier from which this metric derives.
+To create an identifier, use one of the following:

-   * For horovod multinode training jobs, result of the `rank()` function provided by the `horovod` package can be used as a node's identificator.
+   * For horovod multinode training jobs, result of the `rank()` function provided by the `horovod` package can be used as a node's identifier.

    * For `tfjob` multinode training jobs, you can take all necessary info from the `TF_CONFIG` environment variable.
-An example piece of a code creating such identificator, is:
+An example piece of a code creating such identifier, is:

- ### Node Identificator Example
+ ### Node Identifier Example

     ```

     tf_config = os.environ.get('TF_CONFIG')
     if not tf_config:
         raise RuntimeError('TF_CONFIG not set!')